 Condition

 For species whose welfare depends partly on exercise, opportunities to exercise which benefit the animals’ physical and mental health must be provided, unless advice from a veterinarian suggests otherwise.
+Prescription in this area is very difficult and blanked statements are not appropriate nor workable.
+Any demand that raptors are flown free to any schedule other than that determined appropriate by their keeper is fraught – variables such as physical condition, psychological readiness (state of training), weather, suitability of the physical environment, must take precedence over all other stipulations.
+To do otherwise risks the welfare of the raptor in a most profound manner

 Guidance